After years of taking an annual trip on my birthday, I’m well aware that travel in February comes with some built-in pluses and minuses.

 Myself included here: Despite the steady downpour, there were plenty of people braving the conditions on this early-February weekend in Los Angeles.

 During an especially intense squall Sunday morning, I chatted with a woman from Shanghai, China, after she offered to take my photo along the Santa Monica Pier.
-It turned out that she and her husband were on a 15-hour layover in Los Angeles and decided to make the most of their time, despite the weather.
+It turned out that she and her husband were on a 15-hour cruise layover in Los Angeles and decided to make the most of their time, despite the weather.

 Umbrellas appeared to be the second-most popular fashion accessory (behind the furs, of course), and it was obvious that Los Angeles residents and visitors have learned to take the rain in stride.